ariel-research/budget-survey/README.md

 3. Checks if the PDF report is up-to-date with the CSVs
 4. Regenerates the PDF if needed
 This ensures that the report always reflects the most recent survey data without manual intervention.

+For development purposes, use the `/dev/report` endpoint when making changes to report templates or generation logic, as it will always create a fresh report without caching considerations.

 ### API Endpoints
 - `/get_messages`: Returns a JSON dictionary of all error messages used in the application.
 This endpoint is used by the frontend to display localized error messages to users.